 - Q. Should I join a theme camp or village ahead of time, or when I arrive?

 A. It is not at all necessary that you join either a theme camp or village.
-Whether we do or not, we ask you to find a way to participate; theme camps and villages involve teamwork and group participation.
+Whether you do or not, we ask you to find a way to participate; theme camps and villages involve teamwork and group participation.
 If you have an idea for a theme camp, consider creating one yourself.
-It is not even necessary to register a theme camp — many groups choose to fly under the official radar.
-If you are planning on having a large and unregistered camp, you will probably want to arrive earlier in the week to secure a space in open camping.
+If you are planning on having an unregistered camp, you can secure a space in open camping.
 Just ask Greeters when you arrive where which part of the city have open spots and they can advise you.

 - Q. Can I create a large art installation?

 A. Absolutely.
 You can either build your installation as part of your camp, or place your art on the open playa.
 Be advised that the open playa is not available for vehicles (except for installation purposes) or camping.
 If you’d like to stay near your installation you may want to build it as part of your camp.
 The area facing the city is open playa and you are welcome to install art in this space.
-If you are planning on creating an art installation on the open playa, please the Art and Performance section.
+If you are planning on creating an art installation on the open playa, please visit the Creating Playa Art section of the website.

 - Q. Are there pre-assigned places for theme camps and art installations?

-A. This year, we will continue to endeavor to place all registered theme camps and endeavor to place as many new theme camps as space allows, who will then be mapped and assigned a space prior to arrival on the playa.
+A. This year, we will place all returning registered theme camps and endeavor to place as many new theme camps as space allows, who will then be mapped and assigned a space prior to arrival on the playa.
 Art installations that register by the deadline will be given placement on the open playa.
 Therefore, it is best to register your theme camp, village or art installation early.
 Registration is not a prerequisite for creating an art installation or theme camp — much of the best art is found in unexpected places!